syncfusion-content/winui-docs/winui/Radial-Gauge/animation.md

 ## Animation easing functions

-The `EasingFunction` property of pointer allows to change the easing function.
+The `AnimationEasingFunction` property of pointer allows to change the easing function.
 The default value is null.

 {% tabs %}